rswhipple/java_mastermind/README.md

    ```

    This will:
-   - Clean any previous builds,
+   - Clean any previous builds.
    - Download dependencies (e.g., SQLite JDBC driver).
    - Compile the source files.
    - Package the application into a runnable JAR located in the `target/` directory.